One of North Iceland's beautiful waterfalls.

 The average precipitation in Iceland in October is about 3 inches (77 millimeters).
 This is slightly higher than the annual monthly average of 2.8 inches (73 millimeters)—in fact, October is the wettest month of the year in Iceland, so be sure to pack your waterproofs.

 October doesn't usually see heavy snow in Iceland (particularly in Reykjavik and the south of the country), but it is possible.
-If you're planning to visit the north of the country or the Highlands, you might encounter snow and ice.
+If you're planning to visit the north of the country, you might encounter snow and ice.
+The Highlands are inaccessible during October and can only be visited during the summer months.

 It is unlikely Reykjavík would get this snowy, but possible.